car251290/myMemories/README.md

 Build encapsulated components that manage their own state, then compose them to make complex UIs.

+## Hooks

+React's new "hooks" APIs give function components the ability to use local component state, execute side effects, and more.

+React Redux now offers a set of hook APIs as an alternative to the existing connect() Higher Order Component.
+These APIs allow you to subscribe to the Redux store and dispatch actions, without having to wrap your components in connect().

 ## Material UI for the style of this APP
 it useful to builded and deploy it on an easy way to make it. https://material-ui.com